MwangiR/Group1_Project/README.md

 ## Description

 This is our Project 1 for the Monash Coding Bootcamp.
-We were tasked with creating a unique web application utilising the skill swe have aquires thus far.
+We were tasked with creating a unique web application utilising the skills we have aquired thus far in the course.

 We decided to build a Gig Finder web application utilising Apis from Spotify, Ticketek, Google Maps and the one Renny used lol.